 - Friend’s Birthday gift – $10

 A budget is a necessity, but it also has to be incorporated into your mindset.
-Over time I came up rules and philosophies that supported my payoff success.
+Over time I came up with unique budgeting tips, rules, and philosophies that supported my payoff success.

 1. “The Pen is Mightier than the Sword”-Budgeting